About us

 - For people who would like to try equine facilitated psychotherapy for regular sessions over a longer period of time.
 This would be suitable for anyone who wants to work on a particular issue.
 This would also be suitable for anyone who has plenty of experience of horses, or who owns a horse, but who is currently facing a crisis or a difficulty in their life.

-I will accompany you throughout your time at the equestrian centre; I am an experienced and qualified therapist (more details of my training and experience below) able to help you through what can sometimes be an emotional and challenging journey.
-The horses are key partners in the work, and I will be there to help you to translate what's going on between you and them.
+I am an experienced and qualified therapist (more details of my training and experience below) and can help you through this amazing journey.
+The horses are key partners in the work, and together we will translate what's going on between you and them.

 Training, qualifications & experience

-I began my formation as a psychoanalyst back in the 1990s with an MA in Psychoanalytic Studies at Brunel University.
-I began a personal analysis and went to work at Warlingham Park Hospital as an assistant nurse to gain experience with people at their wits end.
-I entered a training with the Centre for Freudian Analysis and Research and the European School of Psychoanalysis.
+I began my formation as a psychoanalyst back in the 1990s after completing an MA in Psychoanalytic Studies at Brunel University.
+I worked as an assistant nurse to gain experience with people at their wits end and entered a training with the Centre for Freudian Analysis and Research and the European School of Psychoanalysis.
 I joined the New Lacanian School and the World Association of Psychoanalysis in 2008 where I continue to take an active part in work with colleagues across the world, and where my practical work is supervised.
 I joined the The British Association of Counselling and Psychotherapy in 2006 where I am registered (No. 78429).
 For the equine facilitated psychotherapy, I studied with LEAP in Bracknell, qualifying (Level 5) in 2024 (https://leapequine.com/practitioners/janet-haney-facilitated-equine-encounters/)

 Member organisations *